specify/specify.github.io/sphinx/dev_process/dev_expectations.rst

   * Assign yourself to it.
   * Verify with your supervisor the priority.
   * Define together a time to work on the new issue.

-* With some exceptions, delay response to user or user-support requests for at least 24 hours to allow users to work out the problem themselves.
+  * For non-emergency user or user-support requests, we will delay response for at least 24 hours to allow users to work out the problem themselves.
+  * Follow this procedure even for issues that appear very small and quickly resolved.
+    We need to maintain a record of individual member issues and recurring issues, allowing us to reconsider problematic design or implementation, fill in training or documentation, or reconsider support charges.

 Development Tasks
 -------------